-High school timetabling is a wide spread and important problem and because of this, developing algorithms to solve the problem are of great importance.
+High school timetabling is a widespread and important problem and because of this, developing algorithms to solve the problem are of great importance.

-In this paper, we have shown that the general HSTT problem [14] can indeed be modeled as a weighted partial maxSAT problem, despite the generality of the specification.
+In this paper, we have shown that the general HSTT problem [15] can indeed be modeled as a weighted partial maxSAT problem, despite the generality of the specification.
 We presented a complete and detailed encoding in the general sense as required by the specification, but also presented several alternative encodings for special cases.

-We implemented and evaluated our approach on benchmark instances suggested and used by the Third International Timetabling Competition 2011 and compared our results with GOAL, the winning team of the Third International Timetabling Competition 2011.
+We implemented and evaluated our approach on benchmark instances suggested and used by the ITC 2011 and compared our results with GOAL, the winning team of the ITC 2011.
 Our approach gives competitive results and there is space for further improvements.
 Generated encodings are generally quite large and solve practical problems and as such can be used as benchmarks for the evaluation of maxSAT solvers.

-The encodings can be optimized better to suit a particular instance.
-A few special cases are handled automatically, but for some we have to do them by hand by looking at the characteristics of the instance (such as previously discussed for ItalyInstance1, SpainInstance and EnglandStPaul).
+The encodings can be optimized to better suit a particular instance.
+A few special cases are handled automatically, but for some we have to do them by hand by looking at the characteristics of the instance (such as previously discussed.
 Introducing mechanisms that would automatize these process would be very valuable to both decrease the size of instances and improves the solution process.
-Additionally, different encodings for cardinality constraints as in [15] and sorting networks [3] might offer improvements.
+Additionally, different encodings for cardinality constraints as in [16] and sorting networks [3] might offer improvements.